o2web/react-core/README.md

 `<CookiesProvider />` is defined in `/example/src/app/components/App.js` so `cookies` prop is available to children components

-### Authentication

-Not implemented yet

 ## Advanced usage

 ### Add custom Apollo client

 You can add a custom Apollo client to further customize your app with advanced features.
 To do so, you need to create a custom client, import it in your action files and send it as a parameter to the async query object.
-You can find an example of this feature in the example folder (custom client in `example/src/config/graphql/custom-client.js` and usage in `example/src/app/actions/artworks/index.js`).
+You can find an example of this feature in the example folder (custom client in `example/src/config/graphql/client.js` and usage in `example/src/app/actions/artworks/index.js`).

 ## Development